davidsaldubehere/auto-typer/README.md

 Paste your text into the input section,
 Click the select position button to add the starting click position, To add pausing, add these arguments anywhere inside your text:
-$pause$ - waits until the user clicks anywhere before proceeding
-$secondamount$ - waits a specified amount of seconds before proceeding
+'$pause$' - waits until the user clicks anywhere before proceeding '$secondamount$' - waits a specified amount of seconds before proceeding

 Click the start button to begin typing.